cnescatlab/polyspace-report2excel/README.md

 an excel file for easier analyse.

 ## Installation
-You need to install XlsxWriter and html2text, you can use pip for that:
+You need to install XlsxWriter, striprtf and html2text, you can use pip for that:

 ```
 pip install XlsxWriter
 pip install html2text
+pip install striprtf
 ```

 ## Usage
-Export polyspace data in html then run export-all.py, you can use `--help`.
+Export polyspace data in an HTML report or RTF report then run export-all.py, you can use `--help`.

 Script was made for polyspace 2018 but you can run it with polyspace 2014 by adding `--poly14` argument.